eweracs/glyphs-scripts/README.md

 Opens a dialogue to choose multiple export formats.
 Sorts exported files into respective sub-directories (/Desktop/TTF, /Web/WOFF2, ...).

 ## Delete Duplicate Nodes
-Checks for duplicate nodes (for instance after converting quadratic curves to cubic) and delete these.
+Checks for duplicate nodes (for instance after converting quadratic curves to cubic) and deletes these.

 ## Instance Kerner (WIP, one axis only)
 Adds Replace Feature custom parameter for every instance for kerning.
 Useful for hard-coded capital/sc spacing.
 Currently only works for single-axis setups, still trying to figure out how to make this work for multiple axes.
 Todo: more than two kerning values per axis